-Mardi Gras cups are a staple in this city.
-They are free which makes them fabulous and have many uses.
+Mardi Gras cups, or “go cups,” are a staple in New Orleans kitchens.
+They are free when caught at a parade, which makes them fabulous, and these wonderful plastic cups have dozens of uses.
 In college, they serve as our fine china and are required for many drinking games.
-Not to mention, they are perfect poolside at the beach because they don’t break.
-And, it is never a problem if you lose them because there is another Mardi Gras season around the corner to restock.
+Not to mention, they are perfect poolside or at the beach because they don’t break.
+And, it is never a problem if you lose Mardi Gras cups because there is another Mardi Gras season around the corner to restock your supply.

 If you are like me, your lifestyle has “adjusted” a bit post kids.
 The things that you used to use Mardi Gras cups for then and now are not quite the same.
 However, Mardi Gras cups are still very useful and also still very free.
-With summer coming, it will be hot and we will be looking for activities to do with the kiddos.
-So here are 20 ways that you can use Mardi Gras cups with your children:
+Here are 20 ways that you can use Mardi Gras cups with your children:

 - Paint cups – buying the larger paint bottles is more cost effective so we use Mardi Gras cups to pour the paint in to so our little one can paint.
 They rinse clean so it is “greener” then using Solo cups.
 They also make for a great water cup when your child needs to change colors on the brush.

 - Shovels – Mardi Gras cups make excellent shovels because they fit well in the hand, but they actually move stuff as opposed to the kid sized shovels.
 So pack them up to take to the beach or to move mud in the backyard.

 - Planters – Pick up a pack of seeds from the store, grab mud from the backyard, and you have a kid sized garden.
 It will be a fun project for the summer to watch the seeds grow and water them each day.